kimatron/dive-in/README.md

 - **Prioritization**: Use the MoSCoW method (Must-have, Should-have, Could-have, Won’t-have) to prioritize features based on importance and feasibility.
 - **Features to Include**:
   - **User Authentication**: Secure login and registration.
-  - **Post Creation**: Interface for users to create and manage their own posts.
+  - **Post Creation**: Interface for users to create and manage their posts.
   - **Commenting**: Functionality for users to leave comments on posts.

 ### 6. Develop Wireframes